Off-Road Motorcycle Training

 Geographic area: Oregon’s Coastal Mountain Range

-Paul is an accomplished and skilled motorcyclist in his own right.
+Paul is an accomplished and highly skilled motorcyclist in his own right.
 He has an in-depth understanding of how the rider and motorcyclist work together – or against each other – and is very skilled at recognizing challenges newer riders present.

 A valuable instructor, Paul has the unique ability to explain complex scenarios in a simple, relatable, and often memorable way, leading to much greater understanding and retention.